All Episodes

 And I want to tell you something.

-I never did how many things I could get done with the phone in my ear.
+I never realized how many things I could get done with the phone in my ear.

-With a I've been on the phone for the case.
+I've been on the phone for a while.

 What have you been doing?

-I thought you sounded a little bit distracted, but I just thought it was nervousness at actually speaking to them.
+I thought you sounded a little bit distracted, but I just thought it was nervousness actually speaking in this.

-No, no, I've been on the this is a cell phone.
+No, no, I've been on the cell phone.

 I've been on this phone for almost two hours, and I can't believe all the things I accomplished.

-Oh, I say you were on hold that long.
+Oh, I said you were on hold that long.

 I see.